 Types of DUI Charges in Granite City, IL

-DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
-Here are the DUI charge types most commonly seen in Granite City, IL courts:
+In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
+Below are the most frequent DUI charges that drivers in Granite City, IL encounter.

 First-Time DUI (Class A Misdemeanor)